 While it's reasonable to 'cave' into some of your cravings, pregnancy is not time to fill your diet with garbage.
 Try to find good paleo, primal or real food versions of the things your heart so desires.
 Here are a few ideas to get you started.

-Watch out for high fructose sources of carbohydrates like agave, honey, apples, pears, and dates.
+Watch out for refined or concentrated fructose sources of carbohydrates like sodas, sports drinks, agave, honey, juice and dates (in excess).
 Stick to glucose based sources of sugars such as bananas, berries, potatoes.
-Eating too much fructose can wreak havoc on your liver and increase stress within your body.
+Eating too much refined fructose can wreak havoc on your liver and increase stress within your body.

 - Consume your carbs with a fat or protein.
 This will slow the glycemic response in your body making it gentler on your system.
 Added bonus, your body will LOVE the combination of fat and sugar so hopefully it will satiate you and put a halt to your craving.